Please note exemption from the City of San Diego business tax assessment does not assure exemption from the Business Improvement District (BID) fee.

 Reference: California Constitution Article 13, sec 27 and Revenue & Taxation Code §23182

-Per San Diego Municipal Code the Office of the City Treasurer is hereby authorized to issue a certificate with payment of a business tax to a business, the sole owner of which is a blind person certified as such by the Bureau of Vocational Rehabilitation of the Department of Education of the State of California.
-The blind business owner must submit this certificate before the exemption will be granted.
+Per San Diego Municipal Code §31.0204, the Office of the City Treasurer is hereby authorized to issue a certificate without payment of a business tax to a business, the sole owner of which is a blind person certified as such by the Bureau of Vocational Rehabilitation of the Department of Education of the State of California.
+The blind business owner must submit this certification before the exemption will be granted.

 Reference: San Diego Municipal Code §31.0204